— Novel Instrumentation for Nuclear Fuel Cycle Monitoring

 June 25, 2020

-- Alan Sellinger (MINES), “Polysiloxane matrices in plastic scintillators for efficient pulse shape discrimination”
+- Prof. Alan Sellinger (MINES), “Polysiloxane matrices in plastic scintillators for efficient pulse shape discrimination”

 Abstract: Plastics have found use as scintillators due to their relative ease of fabrication and ability to distinguish gamma and neutron response through pulse shape discrimination.
 In the last decade, a renewed interest in applying polysiloxanes as a matrix in these scintillators has resulted in materials with better radiation hardness and faster fabrication time.
 Recent efforts have shown that competitive pulse shape discrimination and light yield can be achieved using lower dopant loadings (5 wt% or less) in polysiloxanes versus traditional PVT-based (> 20 wt%).
 These advances have also brought forth fundamental questions concerning why polysiloxanes outperforms traditional plastic scintillators.
 Current studies of dopant solubility and future work involving synthetic control of matrix composition and excimer formation will be discussed.